How to write a query letter: 12 essential steps.

 - First and foremost: Keep it short and sweet!

 A query letter that’s a page to a page and a half is sufficient.
 Any longer and you risk boring the agent and showing that you can’t describe your book and its key selling points concisely.
-Focus on what is most interesting and saleable about your book and yourself.

 The query is essentially a smaller version of your book proposal’s summary or overview.
 It touches upon the main points, which will be presented in the proposal in greater detail.

-As literary agent Andrea Brown says,“A query letter should be like a skirt.
+As literary agent Andrea Brown says, “A query letter should be like a skirt.
 Long enough to cover everything, but short enough to be exciting.”

 - Experiment with the elements of your query letter